What is the Children’s Book Project?

 After the books are collected, they are sorted according to subject matter and reading level and then distributed.
 Many books go to childcare centers, homeless shelters and schools.
 Others are given directly to children, many of whom have never owned a book.
 Teachers, caseworkers and other community workers can come to our booksite and select the books they need.
-(Thank you in advance for not bringing children to the site; no children under 18 years of age, please.
-Thanks very much.)
+(Thank you in advance for not bringing children to the site)

 Programs (go to Programs for more information):